Tea Tree Oil For Warts: Benefits, How To Use, And More

 Illustration: StyleCraze Design Team

 Warts are a contagious skin infection caused by the Human Papillomavirus (HPV).
 Studies suggest that tea tree oil has high antiviral properties that may be effective in reducing warts.
-Tea tree oil is also used to manage other skin conditions such as acne, chronic gingivitis, and seborrheic dermatitis.
+There are also various other tea tree oil benefits.
+It may help manage skin conditions such as acne, chronic gingivitis, and seborrheic dermatitis.
 Since the direct application of tea tree oil can cause an allergic reaction, mix it with baking soda, garlic, or castor oil for safe application.
 If you are using tea tree oil for warts, it may take four to six weeks before you see any results.
 If warts persist after six weeks, consult a doctor for further treatment.

 Frequently Asked Questions